OfficeDev/office-js-docs-pr/docs/develop/convert-xml-to-json-manifest.md

 - Ensure that you have 64x64 pixel and 128x128 pixel images files to serve as icons for the add-in.
 - Convert the XML manifest itself to the JSON format of the unified manifest.
-- Package the new manifest and main icon and high resolution icon image files into a zip file for sideloading or deployment.
+- Package the new manifest and the two icon image files into a zip file for sideloading or deployment.

 > [!NOTE]
 >
-> - The unified manifest is a preview feature for Office Add-ins and is currently supported only for Outlook on Windows.
+> - TCurrently, the unified manifest is only available for Outlook add-ins and only in Office linked to a Microsoft 365 subscription and installed on Windows, on a mobile device, or in Outlook on the web.
+We're working on extending support to Excel, PowerPoint, and Word, as well as to Outlook on Mac, and to perpetual versions of Office.
-> - Add-ins that use the unified manifest can be sideloaded only on Office version 16.0.16501.10000 or later.
+> - Add-ins that use the unified manifest can be sideloaded only on Office version 2304 (Build 16320.20000) or later.
 > - Projects created in Visual Studio, as distinct from Visual Studio Code, can't be converted at this time.
 > - If you [created the project with Teams Toolkit](teams-toolkit-overview.md) or with the "unified manifest" option in the [Office Yeoman Generator](yeoman-generator-overview.md), it already uses the unified manifest.